expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 title: InAppPurchases
 ---

 An API to accept payments for in-app products.
-Internally relies on the [Google Play Billing](https://developer.android.com/google/play/billing/billing_library_overview) library on Android and [Storekit](https://developer.apple.com/documentation/storekit?language=objc) framework on iOS.
+Internally, this relies on the [Google Play Billing](https://developer.android.com/google/play/billing/billing_library_overview) library on Android and the [Storekit](https://developer.apple.com/documentation/storekit?language=objc) framework on iOS.

 ## Installation

 This module is currently only available in the [bare](../../introduction/managed-vs-bare/#bare-workflow) workflow.

-Note that in-app purchases require physical devices to work and therefore cannot be tested on simulators.
+> Note that in-app purchases require physical devices to work and therefore **cannot be tested on simulators**.

 ## Setup